Nursing: Clinical Nurse Leader (M.S.)

 5. 3 letters of recommendation

 Recommendation letters submitted by relatives or friends, as well as letters older than one year, will not be accepted.
-References should be substantial with one academic, if available, and two current nursing professionals with graduate education background.
+Professional references should be substantial, and one academic recommendation is recommended.

 6. Personal Statement.
 Prepare a brief but careful statement regarding: